topminipie/awesome-xiaomi-bootloader-unlock/README.md

 - Run on linux ❌
 - Run without РС ❌
 - Maintained ✅
-- Bypass HyperOS restrictions ❌
+- Bypass HyperOS china region restrictions ❌
 - Works ✅ (If you have errors try other versions)

 #